-Like his first book, Christians in the Movies is both a highly readable and informative work of film commentary and a discussion of changing social attitudes.
-Just as doctors enjoyed a “golden age of medicine” before being knocked off their pedestals, Dans notes how “[t]he movie clergymen of my youth were tough-yet-good-hearted priests, often portrayed by big stars like Spencer Tracy, Pat O’Brien, and Bing Crosby.
-Now it appeared that all orthodox clergy and believers were either vicious predators or narrow-minded, mean-spirited Pharisees.”
+Just as Dans notes in Doctors in the Movies that physicians enjoyed a “golden age of medicine” before being knocked off their pedestals, in Christians and the Movies he observes that whereas the “movie clergymen of my youth were tough-yet-good-hearted priests, often portrayed by big stars like Spencer Tracy, Pat O’Brien, and Bing Crosby,” later portrayals often depicted clergy and believers as “vicious predators or narrow-minded, mean-spirited Pharisees.”

 Dans not only documents changing images of faith, he sketches the larger social context of films from The Passion of Joan of Arc and Angels With Dirty Faces to Dogma and The Magdalene Sisters.
 (Full disclosure: Dans cites my article on that last film.)

-Proceeding decade by decade, the book opens each chapter with a brief consideration of the overall state of the culture, of Hollywood, and finally of the portrayal of Christians typical to the period.
+Dans’ approach is a chronological one.
+Proceeding decade by decade, he opens each chapter with a brief consideration of the overall state of the culture, of Hollywood, and finally of the portrayal of Christians typical to the period.
 The bulk of the chapters consists of discussion of noteworthy individual films, with plot summary followed by commentary on the film’s overall merits as well as its depiction of Christianity.

 This schematic procedure is more methodical than the thematic approach Dans took in Doctors in the Movies, enabling Dans to cover more ground in almost exactly the same space: Both books are just over 400 pages, but Christians in the Movies discusses almost 200 films from the silent era to the present, while Doctors in the Movies confines itself to the sound era and gets through about 70 films.